 Co-authored by Frank Scoblete and dice control master Dominic “Dominator” LoRiggio, Golden Touch Dice Control Revolution! offers another take on the technique of dice control.

 As a supplement to Scoblete’s typically unreliable advice on the Five-Step system and progressive betting patterns, LoRiggio includes several straightforward lessons on the physical skills needed to manipulate a pair of dice effectively.

-With information on “the stance, the scan, the dice sets, the grab, the grip, the pickup, the throw, the backspin, and the bounce; where and how to land the dice; how to hit the back wall properly; (and) the proper arc for the dice on different types of tables,” this book appears to be a comprehensive tutorial on the skill of dice control.
+This book appears to be a comprehensive tutorial on the skill of dice control.
+It explains “the stance, the scan, the dice sets, the grab, the grip, the pickup, the throw, the backspin, and the bounce; where and how to land the dice; how to hit the back wall properly; (and) the proper arc for the dice on different types of tables.”

-Unfortunately, while a few supremely gifted players may have perfected the craft throughout the years, the vast majority of players simply cannot achieve the same effect promised by Scoblete and LoRiggio.
-Of course, it’s your prerogative to try your hand at rolling the dice as you please, but as several reviews of Golden Touch Dice Control Revolution! have noted, doing so can result in a prompt ban by an attentive stickman.
+Unfortunately, while a few supremely gifted players may have perfected the craft throughout the years, the vast majority of players cannot achieve the same effect promised by Scoblete and LoRiggio.
+Of course, it’s your prerogative to try your hand at rolling the dice as you please, but as several reviews of Golden Touch Dice Control Revolution! have noted, doing so can result in an immediate ban by an attentive stickman.

 Wong on Dice

 The name “Stanley Wong” is legendary within blackjack circles, but the moniker is a pen name employed by finance professor John Ferguson.